GovReady/compliancekbs/README.md

 Each YAML file describes a document.
 Documents have the following fields:

-`id`: An identifier for this document unique within the GovReady Knowledge Base.
+`id`: An identifier for this document unique within the GovReady Compliance Knowledge Base.
+This `id` is used within term references (see below) to refer to this document from other documents.
+Therefore if an `id` is ever changed, it must also be changed in *all* other documents that refer to this document.

+`type`: Either `authoritative-document` for a law, regulation, or other similar document (e.g., NIST documents) or `policy-document` for a policy implementation by an agency (e.g., 18F and CMS documents).

+`owner`: Display text for who authored the document (e.g. `NIST`, `CMS`, `18F`).
+(In the future we'll turn this into an identifier of some sort of resource.)

 `title`: The display title of the document.